-- trap.c: mips\trap() is the key function for returning control to the operating system.
-This is the C function that gets called by the assembly exception handler. kill\curthread() is the function for handling broken user programs; when the processor is in usermode and hits something it can't handle (say, a bad instruction), it raises an exception.
+- trap.c: mips_trap() is the key function for returning control to the operating system.
+This is the C function that gets called by the assembly exception handler. md_usermode() is the key function for returning control to user programs. kill_curthread() is the function for handling broken user programs; when the processor is in usermode and hits something it can't handle (say, a bad instruction), it raises an exception.
 There's no way to recover from this, so the OS needs to kill off the process.
-Part of this assignment will be to write a useful version of this function. - syscall.c: mips\syscall() is the function that delegates the actual work of a system call to the kernel function that implements it.
-You will need to write those functions, and ensure that they are invoked from mips\syscall().
+Part of this assignment will be to write a useful version of this function. - syscall.c: mips_syscall() is the function that delegates the actual work of a system call to the kernel function that implements it.
+You will need to write those functions, and ensure that they are invoked from mips_syscall().
 Notice that reboot() is the only case currently handled.
-You will also find a function, md\forkentry(), which is intended to be the function that is run by the new thread (implementing the new process) that your kernel will need to create in response to a fork() system call. - Question 6.
-Why do you "probably want to change" the implementation of kill\curthread()? - Question 7.
-At the time that mips\syscall() is invoked, are interrupts enabled or disabled?
-How about when kill\curthread() is invoked?
+You will also find a function, md_forkentry(), which is intended to be the function that run by the new thread (implementing the new process) that your kernel will need to create in response to a fork() system call. - Question 8.
+What is the numerical value of the exception code for a MIPS system call? - Question 9 Why does mips_trap() set curspl to SPL_HIGH "manually", instead of using splhigh()? - Question 10 How many bytes is an instruction in MIPS?
+Answer this by reading mips_syscall() carefully, not by looking somewhere else, and explain how you arrived at the answer. - Question 11 Why do you "probably want to change" the implementation of kill_curthread()? - Question 12 What would be required to implement a system call that took more than 4 arguments?